 Ask yourself the following questions to help ensure you end up with the best choice:

-Most pet owners will be able to determine the best bed for their needs by consulting the chart below.
+Most pet owners will be able to determine the best dog bed for their large breed by consulting the chart below.

 If you want: